lazzymonk/Pi-Kiosk-Mqtt/README.md

 **Service fails to start intermittently**: The setup script disables `getty@tty1` to prevent conflicts.
 If you've re-enabled it, run `sudo systemctl mask getty@tty1.service`.

+**Service restart is slow**: The service is configured with a 5-second stop timeout.
+If it's still slow, check that the updated `setup.sh` has been run and `sudo systemctl daemon-reload` has been executed.

 **MQTT not connecting**: Verify the broker address in config.
 Test with `mosquitto_pub -h YOUR_BROKER -t test -m hello`.

 **Brightness not working**: Check that a backlight device exists: `ls /sys/class/backlight/`.
 The script needs sudo access to write to the brightness file.
 Verify with `echo 128 | sudo tee /sys/class/backlight/*/brightness`.

+**Brightness resets to max after screen on**: Make sure you're running the latest `kiosk_controller.py` which tracks brightness before screen-off separately.

 **Rotation not working**: Make sure `xrandr` is available.
 For touchscreen input mapping after rotation, install `xinput` (`sudo apt install xinput`).

 **Touch input doesn't match after rotation**: Run `export DISPLAY=:0 && xinput list` to check if your touch device is detected.
 The script looks for common touch device names.
 Check `journalctl -u kiosk` to see if rotation was applied.

+**HA switch doesn't update after toggling**: Make sure you're running the latest `kiosk_controller.py` which publishes status after every command.

+**HA uptime sensor logs too many state changes**: Make sure you're using the latest custom component which uses a "Last boot" timestamp sensor instead of a string-based uptime.

 **Chromium crashes on low-memory Pis**: Add a swap file or use `--disable-gpu` flag.
 You can add extra Chromium flags by editing `/opt/kiosk/kiosk_controller.py`.